Vintage shutters repurposed into an awesome bookshelf or bookcase. Who doesn’t love a great shutter upcycle?

-This is another project I did for Jan.
+This awesome repurposed shutters project was custom made for a friend.
 Jan picked up these awesome shutters at our local Habitat for Humanity ReStore for $5.00 a PAIR.
 That is not typical of our ReStore.

 These are very nice, large, sturdy shutters.

 Designing the repurposed shutters shelf

 In order to get them to fit together, I did have to rip a “ridge” off of each shutter on the table saw.

 I removed the black hinges and latches from the shutters.
 I used my Kreg Jig® R3 to make pocket holes to butt these two together in the back.
 Those pocket holes really give a great (tight) joint.
 In case you don’t know what the Kreg Jig Jr looks like:

 I also used the pocket holes to attach the sides to the back using pocket hole screws.

 When I build, I rarely have a plan.
 I just sort of jump in.
 After I got the four shutters together, I realized I need pocket holes to attach the top.
 That’s where the portability of this jig comes in handy.

 Even a warped top is no match for pocket hole screws

 The rough sawn lumber was a little uneven.
 Do you see the pocket holes? and the gap in the wood?